nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Notes:

-* Deletes the client/product based on the client/product’s INDEX.
+* Deletes the client/product based on the client/product’s `INDEX`.
-* The INDEX refers to the index shown in the displayed client/product list.
+    * The `INDEX` refers to the index shown in the displayed client/product list.
+    * The `INDEX` **must be a positive integer** 1, 2, 3, ...
-* If the product/client doesn't exist, then we inform the user that such a product/client doesn't exist.
+* If the client/product doesn't exist, then we inform the user that such a client/product doesn't exist.

 Examples:

-* `delete -c 1` deletes the client with index 1 in the tracker.
+* `delete -c 1` deletes the client with index 1 in the application.
-* `delete -p 2` deletes the product with index 2 in the tracker.
+* `delete -p 2` deletes the product with index 2 in the application.

 ### Editing: `edit`